The Virtual Facial Feminisation Website

 I do not have a payment button anymore.
 Instead, once I have all the pictures and information I need from you, I will email you a link to the payment page.

-I have completely rewritten the forehead page, as well as the hairline and adam's apple pages.
+I have completely rewritten the eyebrows page, as well as the hairline, forehead and adam's apple pages.